How to Rewild your life for mental wellbeing

 - Explore sound therapy and start vibrating on frequencies that promote healing.
 Explore more

-Podcasts & Apps
+Podcasts & Apps for wellbeing

 There is a level of acceptance and awareness needed that our phones are an extension of our physical being.
 There are some EPIC apps and podcasts out there that can open up the outdoors in a way you may not have seen or thought of before.
 Climate anxiety is a very real thing, however learning about what action is being taken on a local and global level brings hope and lots of ideas of you can get involved too.

-The app of all apps, Picture This plant identifier, to say this was a game changer for me, is an massive understatement!
+The app of all apps, Picture This plant identifier, to say this was a game changer for me, is a massive understatement!
 As someone who has always found it challenging to match up plants and trees with the illustrations in a book, this changed the game for me.
 I’ve had so much fun with this app and I know you will too!

 I often envision myself when about to sit down to read, climbing inside the book about to enter another world.
 Words that resonate so profoundly they are life changing.
 These days keeping distractions out can be challenging, however one thing a hardcopy book does not do is ping notifications or allow you to have multiple tabs open.
 Indulge in the focus of those carefully chosen words that fill up every page!